JRHacka/Blog-Site/jrhacka/content/post/Lame.md

 ```bash
 msfconsole
 ```
-Once you have it started we can get is set up.
+Once you have it started we can get it set up.

 {{% notice tip "Metasploit Setup"%}}
 1- Use show options